 JULIE MARIE WADE: CREATIVE NONFICTION

 Courtney E. Rydel, proud Jersey girl, holds a Ph.D. in English from the University of Pennsylvania (2012) and a BA in English with minors in Creative Writing and Classical Studies from TCNJ (2006).
 She appeared in a documentary called “Deadly Journeys of the Apostles” that aired on the National Geographic channel as well as in thirty-eight countries.
 With ornithologist Jennie Carr, she created the #MedievalBirds project, bringing together biology and poetry.
-Her current book project, Reading by Example: Women Saints from the Golden Legend and English Literary History, will be completed in July 2017.
+She is in the process of preparing her first monograph, Reading by Example: Women Saints from the Golden Legend and English Literary History, for publication.

 Kimberly Quiogue Andrews is Assistant Professor of English and Creative Writing at Washington College.
 A poet and literary critic, she is the author of the chapbook BETWEEN (Finishing Line Press, 2018) and is currently working on a scholarly book that explores the interplay between literary-analytical modes of thinking and experimental poetic practice in and around the age of professionalized creative writing programs.
 Her critical work has appeared in College English and Textual Practice and is forthcoming in New Literary History, and her poems and essays have been published in the Los Angeles Review of Books, ASAP/J, Poetry Northwest, Grist, The Recluse, BOMB, and West Branch, among others.

 LEXIE SUMNER & KARLY ORISTIAN: COLLEGE ADMISSIONS ESSAY WORKSHOP

 Tips and Tricks To Writing a Successful College Admissions Essay